Quick Start

 1. In the sidebar, go to the API Key page.

-2. Click to create a new API key.
-You can optionally name the key.
+2. Click to create a new API key—you can optionally name the key.

-3. The key will be displayed only once.
+3. The key will only be displayed once.
 Store it securely.

 Step 3: Create a Collection

-1. In the sidebar, click on the Collection tab and use the plus (+) button to create a new collection.
+1. In the sidebar, click the Collection tab and use the plus (+) button to create a new collection.

-Setting the API Key in Python
+Setting the API Key and Collection URL in Python

-ONENODE_API_KEY = os.getenv('ONENODE_API_KEY')
+ONENODE_API_KEY = "your_api_key_here"

 Include it in your request headers: